 as Mk Is.
 However after a number of Mk Is had been delivered the Mk IA appeared and this had its central fin removed and the area of its twin fins increased.
 The prototype and first two

 production Manchesters were then sent to Boscombe Down where the Aircraft and Armament Experiment Establishment would perform test whilst the second Avro Manchester prototype would end up

 at Farnborough and the Royal Aircraft Establishment.

 The first squadron to receive deliveries of the Avro Manchester was No. 207 Squadron which reformed on the 1st November 1940 at Waddington.
 Three months later on the night of 24/25th

 Three months later on the night of 24/25th February 1941 six Manchesters of No. 207 Squadron undertook the types first operational mission with an attack on the French port of Brest.
 As

 Manchesters rolled of the production line they would equip more Bomber Command squadrons, including No. 49, 50, 57, 61, 83, 97, 106, 408 and 420 and Coastal Command also received a few

 A Mk II version had been planned with either Bristol Centaurus or Napier Sabre engines replacing the Rolls-Royce Vulture engines ultimately none would ever be

 built.
 This was due to the unreliability of the Vulture engines as well as the fact they could not reach the performance they had been designed to achieve and as a result the Manchester

 project was doomed to fail and this would be compounded by the Manchester airframe having a number of defects and so would be

 removed from service.
-So on the night of 25/26th June 1942 the Avro Manchester performed its last operational mission against Bremen.
+So on the 25th June 1942 the Avro Manchester performed its last operational mission, which was against Bremen.

 Out of the ashes of the Manchester project a future legend was born for on the 9th January 1941 a four-engined Avro Manchester flew for the first time and this plane would go on to be